YINI-lang/YINI-spec/YINI-Specification.md

 #### Numbers
 - A sequence of digits **without a period** (`.`) is treated as a **Number** (integer).
 - A sequence of digits **with a period** (`.`) is treated as a **Number** (floating-point / float).
+- YINI also supports explicit base-prefixed number formats such as binary, octal, duodecimal, and hexadecimal literals.
+See Section 7.3, "Number Formats".

 #### Booleans
 If the value matches any of the following keywords `true`, `false`, `on`, `off`, `yes`, or `no` (case-insensitive) — it is interpreted as a **Boolean**.